jkeam/javabytes/README.md

 [![Build Status](https://travis-ci.org/jkeam/javabytes.svg?branch=master)](https://travis-ci.org/jkeam/javabytes)

 Welcome to Javabytes, a disassembler for your java code.
 Inspired by a project by Matt Godbolt called [GCC Explorer](https://github.com/mattgodbolt/gcc-explorer).

-Enter some arbitrary java code and this application will do a few things:
+Enter some Java and this application will show you the JVM bytecode that is generated.

-1. Generate a random class to hold your code.
-2. Put all of the code you entered into a public static void test() method.

-This is done solely out of convenience so that you don't have to write boilerplate code everytime.

 Currently only supports [OpenJDK8](http://openjdk.java.net/projects/jdk8/)